THE LILAC ZONE (Now being updated again!)

 This lilac has been such an exciting discovery.
-It is a mature specimen over 20' tall that was propagated by a known lilac propagator, Ken Berdeen and given to a friend to grow and observe in his private collection.
-Unfortunately both propagator and horticulturalist passed on before it was ever named.
+It is a mature specimen over 20' tall that was propagated by a known lilac propagator and given to a friend to grow and observe in his private collection.
+Unfortunately, both propagator and his horticulturalist friend passed on before it was ever evaluated or named.
 I have been fortunate enough to be able to visit this collection and by using well-documented maps denoting the location of each cultivar, was able to verify that this lilac still exists!

 By now you likely know how much I love blue lilacs - and this lilac, I love!